MutualDEX/bigswap-org/src/pages/docs/v2/11-governance/05-adversarial-circumstances.md

 tags: goveranance, documentation
 ---

 This document explores some adversarial circumstances which BIGswap Governance may encounter in the future.
-Its goal is to help those interested in Uniswap Governance understand the reasoning behind some of its design, its limitations, and potential avenues for growth.
+Its goal is to help those interested in BIGswap Governance understand the reasoning behind some of its design, its limitations, and potential avenues for growth.

 # Scenario 1